'Maybe I'm Immune': Trump Returns To White House, Removes Mask Despite Infection

 "That's why we all remain cautiously optimistic and on guard, because we are in a bit of uncharted territory when it comes to a patient who received the therapies he has so early in the course," Conley said.

-Trump tweeted early Friday that he and the first lady had tested positive for coronavirus just hours after they went into quarantine following a positive test for White House adviser Hope Hicks.
+Trump tweeted early Friday that he and the first lady had tested positive for the coronavirus just hours after they went into quarantine following a positive test for White House adviser Hope Hicks.
 Since then, at least nine others in Trump's inner circle have tested positive for the virus that causes COVID-19.

-Critics have charged that the Trump administration's slow response to the growing pandemic – and the mixed messages coming from the president about the use of masks – helped the virus gain a foothold in the U.S., where it has spread rapidly.
-The first U.S. case was detected in January, and since then, nearly 7.5 million Americans have become infected, with more than 210,000 COVID-19 deaths – the highest of any country.
+Critics have charged that the Trump administration's slow response to the growing pandemic — and the mixed messages coming from the president about the use of masks — helped the virus gain a foothold in the U.S., where it has spread rapidly.
+The first U.S. case was detected in January, and since then, nearly 7.5 million Americans have become infected with more than 210,000 COVID-19 deaths — the highest of any country.

 In the video on Monday, the president defended his actions regarding the pandemic, particularly his decision to open up the economy even as the disease showed no signs of waning.